 A lot has happened in 2019 for the MacBook lineup.
 The 12-inch MacBook was outright canceled, as was the non-Touch Bar MacBook Pro.
 The 13-inch MacBook Pro and MacBook Pro received a spec bump (and price reduction), while the 15-inch MacBook Pro was beefed up with the inclusion of the eight-core, Intel Core i9 processor.

-That’s all good stuff, but there’s still more.
+That’s all good stuff, but there’s a chance we’ll get more.
 There are some interesting rumors afloat about Apple adding even more models to the MacBook Pro family in the coming months, including a redesigned 16-inch model that would replace the current 15-inch offerings.
 Let’s take a look at what Apple has changed so far, and what new changes to the MacBook Pro could be on the horizon.

 Apple often hosts a special Mac event in mid-to-late October, and originally, we’d expected to see the new 16-inch model there.
 Apple held a Mac event on October 30 in 2018, October 27 in 2016, and October 16 in 2014.
 It doesn’t hold these events every single year, but considering the sheer number of rumors of a new MacBook Pro launching in 2019, we’d expected an event this year.

 But recently, reporting has backtracked some of those rumors, pointing to a possible delay.
 A noted Apple leaker has indicated that the upcoming MacBook Pro and iPad Pro updates may be saved for the first quarter of 2020 rather than 2019.
 This would be an unprecedented time slot for a substantial MacBook Pro launch.

 It’s been three years since Apple last redesigned the MacBook Pro, and it’s been a turbulent few years.
 Between failing keyboards, performance issues, and even exploding batteries, the current MacBook Pro design has been divisive to say the least.